xuerff/picturama/doc/geometry-concept.md

 Camera matrix:

+  - Translates from projected coordinates to canvas coordinates

+Display matrix:

-  - Translates from projected coordinates to screen coordinates
+  - Translates from projected coordinates to display coordinates